 This also doesn’t mean that they are safe either.
-Because Apple watches emit EMF radiation, it means that they pose a cancer risk.
+Because Apple watch emits EMF radiation, it means that they pose a cancer risk.
 There are lots of studies (and here) that have been done to support these claims.
-Therefore, you can make inferences about the danger of Apple watches based on the existing evidence of the dangers of EMF radiation.
+Therefore, you can make inferences about the danger of Apple watch based on the existing evidence of the dangers of EMF radiation.

 How EMFs Causes Cancer

 It’s important to understand how electromagnetic radiation causes cancer.
 Radiation is the blanket term used to denote the energy transmitted from any source.
 X-rays, sunlight, and even the heat emitted from the human body are all different forms of radiation.

 However, when it comes to cancer-causing radiation, there are specific kinds that immediately come to mind, like nuclear radiation or X-rays.
 Radiation exists across a broad range depending on its wavelength and frequency (energy) levels.
 This range is called the electromagnetic spectrum.